diljyotsingh019/Shoe-Type-Image-Classification/README.md

 # Shoe-Type-Image-Classification
-Classying the images for different types of shoes using CNN model
+Classifying the images for different types of shoes using CNN model